 Following her marriage to Leander James McCormick Haynes (1899-1968), she became actively involved with community service projects in Evansville, Indiana.
 While raising a family of five daughters (all of whom attended Stephens College in Columbia, MO), she volunteered with local philanthropic organizations for over a quarter-century, especially the American Red Cross.
 Mrs. Haynes bequeathed to her descendants a wealth of oral family history that is still alive and well in their hearts and minds to this day.
-Her philosophy of life can be summed up in this passage from one of her all-time favorite books:

-The Leander J. M. Haynes Humanities Book Prize is awarded to one ACES James Scholar each spring semester.
-The purpose of this award is to encourage ACES James Scholars to “think outside the box” and build intellectual bridges between the humanities and their own scientific fields of study.
+The Leander J. M. Haynes Humanities Book Prize is awarded to one ACES James Scholar or ACES Chancellor's Scholar each spring semester.
+The purpose of this award is to encourage ACES James Scholars and ACES Chancellor's Scholars to “think outside the box” and build intellectual bridges between the humanities and their own scientific fields of study.
 The criteria for entering the award competition consist in authoring an original essay of 500-1000 words, describing an important book that they read during their formative years (in elementary school, middle school, or high school) and how it has affected their lives.
 The essay should be entitled, "The Most Influential Book That I Read During My Formative Years and How It Has Impacted My Life."
 The author will need to briefly summarize the book's contents and significance, state how and why the book has influenced their life, and state why the book deserves to be read by a wider audience.

 This annual award has been created in honor of the donor's maternal grandfather, Leander James McCormick Haynes.
 Mr. Haynes (a lateral descendant of Cyrus McCormick, the inventor of the mechanical reaper) was born near Bluff City, Kentucky, which had been founded by his paternal grandfather, Stark Dupay Haynes, shortly after the Civil War.
 After serving with the First American Expeditionary Force in France during World War I, Mr. Haynes became a well-known entrepreneur and a highly respected member of the business community in Evansville, Indiana, where he and his wife, Carol Andreae Haynes (1901-1990), raised their five daughters.
-A lifelong enthusiasm for learning motivated him to enroll all five of his daughters – including the donor's mother, Linda Haynes Chappell – at Stephens College in Columbia, Missouri, where they earned their college degrees in a broad-based curriculum that embraced the fine arts, humanities, and social sciences.
+A lifelong enthusiasm for learning inspired him to enroll all five of his daughters – including the donor's mother, Linda Haynes Chappell – at Stephens College in Columbia, Missouri, where they earned their college degrees in a broad-based curriculum that embraced the fine arts, humanities, and social sciences.
 The Hayneses' grandchildren and great-grandchildren have followed in their foremothers' footsteps by earning bachelor's, master's, and professional degrees from Big Ten and Ivy League universities.